 - Silent Hill can be seen as this, with each game an examination of a particular character's psyche.
 Silent Hill 2 being the most obvious.

 - This happens multiple times in Batman: Arkham Asylum, thanks to The Scarecrow's fear toxins.
 They typically involve a lot of Mind Screw, some Fission Mailed, and oh yeah, a Kaiju-sized Scarecrow trying to drive you permanently insane.

 - In Worldof Warcraft, the Old God Yogg-Saron will forcibly bring the players into his mind.
 There, they will bear witness of some acts that took place in the lore (or are currently taking place) in the form of illusions that they must shatter to access the brain, which must be damaged enough to remove Yogg-Saron's invulnerability.
 However, if they remain inside the Mind's Eye for too long, their Sanity Meter will instantly drop to zero, thus falling into the Old God's control

 - In the Wailing Caverns dungeon, the player is literally fighting creatures summoned by a sleeping druid.
 The final boss is essentially his mental jailer—when you kill it, he wakes up.

-- In No More Heroes 2: Desperate Struggle, Henry's recovery from his Harmless Freezing involves fighting a little girl with Humongous Mecha arms (AKA Travis' Fetish Fuel Station Attendant) in his mind.
-It's a relative Big Lipped Alligator Moment in the game, and coming from this game, that's saying a lot.
+- In No More Heroes 2: Desperate Struggle, Henry's recovery from his Harmless Freezing involves fighting a little girl with Humongous Mecha arms (AKA Travis' fetish) in his mind.
+It's a relative Big-Lipped Alligator Moment in the game, and coming from this game, that's saying a lot.